Wusinho/tienda-licor-front-end/README.md

   ![image](./src/assets/Cart.png)

 If the customer needs a more in-depth search, there is a search tab at the top of the navbar.
-From this part of the webpage is possible to add items to shopping cart.
+From this part of the webpage is possible to add items to the shopping cart.

 Every time there's a new search a request is sent to the '/search' endpoint through redux middleware to the API.
 If there's a 200 response, the data will be stored in redux and then displayed.